galaxyproject/training-material/topics/transcriptomics/tutorials/differential-isoform-expression/tutorial.md

 >
 > > <solution-title></solution-title>
 > >
 > > 1.
 At transcript level, precision is 77% and sensitivity 99.4%.
 The sensitivity is always very high as we provided to Stringtie merge the original gtf.
-The sensitivity gives an indication on what is the proportion of new transcript compared to the original gtf.
+The precision gives an indication on what is the proportion of new transcript compared to the original gtf.
 > > 2.
 According the stats file, 962 new exons (4.8%) have been identified.
 > >
 > {: .solution}
 {: .question}

+> <details-title>Sensitivity and precision on individual Assembled transcripts</details-title>
+>
+> It can also be of interest to use **GffCompare** on the `Assembled transcripts coordinates` to see what is the sensitivity and precision for each sample.
+In this mode, the sensitivity at the transcript level is about 30%.
+This means that only 30% of the reference transcripts are detected.
+The precision about 70%.
+>
+{: .details}

 For a more in-depth analysis of the output, we could use the **TMAP** file and perform some text manipulation.
 For example, in order to extract the transcripts fully contained within a reference intron, we can filter for the **class_code** `i`.